solejar/languages/backlog.md

 **Functional**

 * Generate some sort of HTML template for this
-* Add edit functionality (?)
+* Add edit functionality
-  * Editing assumes end-user responsibility for card content
-  * If this is the case, there won't be reporting
 * Add mark functionality
-  * Mark as difficult?
-Important?
-Should this be a one-time thing or no?
-  * To answer this question, need to think of review algorithm more
-* Add report functionality
-  * Reporting assumes immutable, site-generated cards that might be wrong
-  * Not sure what makes more sense
+  * This is a starring, purely for tagging purposes

 **Nonfunctional**

-* Need to think of some general schema for this sort of thing, so that it works for different inputs.
-This is a big looming question.
+* Need to make subcontent view section more flexible than it currently is; it's gonna stop working with a larger subcontent, and that's not chill.